justinrrr/PlumbAPI/README.md

 In this task, you need to design an API for a class representing the components in the demo.

-The API should support the following operations:
+The API should support the following:

- - Compontent can be dragged to an arbitary location on the screen.
+ - A Compontent can be dragged to an arbitary location on the screen.
- - A Component can be connected to
+ - Components can be connected to each other.
+In addition, each connection can have a label for itself, and two labels for each endpoint.
- - d
- - d
+ - Each component has four outlets that connections can go into.
+The component cannot accept more than four connections.
+In addition, the component should be able to answer which outlets have been connected to what connections.
+ - Components can be disconnected from each other.
+ - A component should be able to answer whether it is connected to a given component and if so should provide information about the connection (labels of the connection).